World Heritage Day 2020: Current Theme, History and Significance

 The International Council on Monuments and Sites (ICOMOS) organisation was established on the principles set forth in the Venice Charter, also known as the 1964 International Charter on the Conservation and Restoration of Monuments and Sites.

-How World Heritage Day 2019 is celebrated?
+World Heritage Day 2020: Celebration

 According to the International Council on Monuments and Sites (ICOMOS):